 For example, if your client didn't get to the gym enough during the week or blew their daily caloric intake limit eating lunches out, look at their sleep patterns.
 Would getting up 30 minutes earlier give them time for packing lunches or eating a healthy breakfast?
 If the goal was to accumulate 70,000 steps by the end of the week (10,000 per day is recommended) but they failed to make their dialy goal, were they stuck in meetings?
 If so, is it possible to take the dog for an extra-long walk afterwork on those days?
 Without a log, you wouldn’t be able to track these valuable pieces of information.

-Using a weekly log will also help you plan ahead for your workouts making them much more effective.
-If you have a day with unlimited workout time, schedule a longer cardio session or a cardio and weights combo workout.
-If you only have 30 minutes, try a quick weight training session or group exercise class.
-Weekly logs will also allow you to build variety into your workout plans making exercise more fun.
+Using a weekly log will also help you plan your client's workouts and make them more effective.
+If you know your client has a day with unlimited workout time, schedule a longer session.
+If there are days when they may only have 30 minutes, take them through a quick weight training session or suggest a group exercise class.
+Now you've built variety into their workout plans and guided them effeciently towards their goals all while making exercise more fun.

 Today’s technology, smartphone apps and fitbits make it unbelievably simple to record daily food, exercise, and sleep habits.
 There is also an example below of a weekly nutrition, exercise and sleep log you can download.
 Be sure to encourage clients to make comments on each day to give added insight to behavioral and mood changes.